Dewalt-arch/pimpmykali/README.md

    - command line switches with a single - or just the name have been removed all command line switches are not --nameofswtich

-# Revision 0.5d - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page
+# Revision 0.5d
+   - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page
    - correct page has been added new version git pushd
    - unfortunatly versions 0.5c thru 0.4 are affected if you have an old version or havent ran pimpmykali.sh please git clone a fresh copy and re-run the nmap from the menu Menu Option 8 - Fix clamav-exec.nse
    - corrected http-shellshock.nse nmap script added - Thank you Alek & Blob!

-# Revision 0.5c - fix_upgrade removed from fix_missing
+# Revision 0.5c
+   - fix_upgrade removed from fix_missing
    - fix_upgrade removed from fix_missing and is no longer 'forced' as a part of fix_missing
    - fix_upgrade will now only be called as a part of fix_all (menu 0) or fix_upgrade (menu 9)
      or command line switches --upgrade -upgrade or upgrade
    - general code cleanup, some additional comments added

-# Revision 0.5b - Blindpentesters Essential Collection added
+# Revision 0.5b - The Essentials
+   - Blindpentesters Essential Collection added
    - added Blindpentesters 'The Essentials' tools and utils collection
    - menu option 'B' for blindpentesters tools collection, installs, runs the_essentials.sh and exits

-# Revision 0.5a - cosmetic fixes
+# Revision 0.5a
   - minor cosmetic fixes to pimpmyupgrade functions

-# Revision 0.5 - pimpmyupgrade added
+# Revision 0.5
+   - pimpmyupgrade added
    - fix_sources deb-src is not enabled in /etc/apt/sources.list - fixed
    - linux-headers-(uname -r) are not installed - fixed
    - new functions check_vm, virt_what, run_update are what comprise pimpmyupgrade